This is an automatic translation generated by artificial intelligence. May contain errors.

 </html>

-This code is the entry point for Netlify CMS (an open-source content management system for editing static sites, offering a user-friendly interface and Git workflows) on our site.
+This code is the entry point for Netlify CMS (an open-source content management system for editing static sites, offering editors a user-friendly interface and Git workflows) on our site.
 Specifically, this file enables Netlify Identity, the authentication system that will be used to access Netlify CMS, and then loads Netlify CMS from the unpkg CDN.
+Once authenticated, the user can create, edit, and publish content within the CMS.

-- We modify the backend section of the static/admin/config.yml file, changing
+- Modify the backend section of the file static/admin/config.yml, changing

 backend: